Primitive/cards5 min read

 Run naive cards create --name 'Marketing Card' --spending-limit 10000 to create a card with a spending limit in cents.
 Naïve returns a checkout_url for funding.
 After payment, run naive cards check-payment <card_id> to issue the card, then naive cards details <card_id> to get the full card credentials.
 After every purchase, call naive cards log-transaction to record the spend.

-Who's the underlying card issuer and bank?+
+Who's the underlying card issuer?+

 How much does /cards cost?+